Practicing Tips for Parents

 Metronomes and tuners are frequently used in practicing.
 Both are now easily downloadable as free or inexpensive apps on all sorts of devices.
 If downloading an app means that your kid will constantly be badgering you to borrow your phone when they’re going to practice, you might consider going the old-fashioned route and buy a physical metronome or tuner from a music store.
-Some students might also want an mp3 player to listen to recordings as part of their practice.
+Some students might also want a device to listen to recordings as part of their practice.
 Or, to go one step further, students sometimes find recording themselves and listening to their playing useful.
 This can easily be done on a phone or with a digital recorder.

 It’s a good idea to keep everything for practicing in one place, maybe in the corner of the living room that you’ve designated the practice area.
 You could also make a checklist for your child to glance over and make sure they have everything before they get started.

 Encouraging without turning practicing into a battle is a difficult balance to strike.
 You know what forms of encouragement your son or daughter responds to best in general, but here are a few ideas.